tremor-rs/tremor-runtime/README.md

 ### raw
 The `raw` parser performs no additional steps and just passes the message on untouched.

+### json
+The `json` parser parses the input as a json and fails if the data is invlaid.

 ## Classifier
 Classifiers handle message classification based on rules.